Jane Hillston: Honours and awards

 In 2004, she received the first Roger Needham Award at the Royal Society in London awarded yearly for a distinguished research contributor in computer research by a UK-based researcher within ten years of their PhD.
 In March 2007 she was elected to the fellowship of the Royal Society of Edinburgh.
 In 2018, Hillston was elected the membership of the Academia Europaea.
 In 2018 she was a recipient of the Suffrage Science Award for Computer Science.
 In 2021 she was awarded the RSE Lord Kelvin Medal.

 She led the University of Edinburgh School of Informatics in applying for an Athena SWAN Award, which they subsequently achieved silver in.
 The award shows that the department provides a "supportive environment" for female students.

-Hillston was elected a Fellow of the Royal Society in May 2022.
+Hillston was elected a Fellow of the Royal Society in May 2022. in 2023 she won the BCS Lovelace Medal for research in recognition of her work developing new approaches to modelling both artificial and natural systems by combining elements of formal languages with mathematical modelling.

 She was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to computer science and women in science.